LAL-project/python-interface/instructions/installation-python-interface-ubuntu-sources.md

 In order to compile the interface, you have to configure two build scripts (change just a few directories).
 For this, it is required that you know

-- the minor version of Python installed in your system,
 - the location of the python binaries and header development files,
-- the minor version of python installed (the interface has been tested on is `8` (i.e., we have been using `Python 3.8`), but should work on any version `3.x`)
 - the location where LAL has been installed in the system.

 With this information, you will have to edit the [sample script file](https://github.com/LAL-project/python-interface/blob/main/sample_script.sh).
 Fill in the values of the variables named in upper case.
 Those variables with '(?)' to their right can be left empty.